siyouguo/siyouguo.github.io/_pages/about.md

 Specifically, I am passionate about developing robust techniques for **deepfake and fake news detection**, with a particular focus on the new complexities and threats emerging in the era of Large Language Models (LLMs).
 My goal is to contribute to a more secure and trustworthy information ecosystem.

-Previously, I received the B.Eng degree form SDUT in 2023.
+Previously, I received my B.Eng degree from SDUT in 2023.

 <a href='https://scholar.google.com/citations?user=ZKXXk4IAAAAJ&hl=en'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>